Bulgaria tenders for gas supplies to ride out energy crisis | Headlines

 The minister has previously said Bulgaria needs to press for its contracted gas from Gazprom, which was bought at cheaper prices than those available on spot markets and was for supplies until the end of 2022.
 Bulgaria has asked Gazprom to deliver what was due under its contract in resheduled shipments until the end of the heating season next spring.

 Bulgargaz will open a tender for LNG deliveries for the last two months of the year, CEO Zlateva said.
-The company will also seek offers for supplies of LNG throughout 2023 and will launch a six-month process for LNG deliveries from 2024 through 2034, she said.
+Bulgargaz will seek about 142 million cubic metres (mcm) of gas for November and about 190 mcm for December.
+The company will also seek offers for supplies of LNG throughout 2023 for a total of 1.5 billion of cubic metres (bcm) and will launch a six-month process for LNG deliveries of 1 bcm a year from 2024 through 2034, she said.
+Bulgaria consumes about 3 bcm of gas a year.
+It receives about 1 bcm a year from Azerbaijan under a long-term contract.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)